 These passions are supported by a Masters in Psychotherapeutic Counselling from the University of Cambridge (MEd), Yoga Alliance Teacher training (RYS 200), a Birthlight Pregnancy and Postnatal Yoga Diploma, Baby Yoga and Aqua Yoga qualifications.

 My Initiation Into Yoga

 My yoga journey began nearly 12 years ago, when Yoga and I fell in love.
 I was so excited that we found each other, just like many love stories!
 It settled something in me, and answered questions I didn’t know I had, it was beautiful, gentle and so welcome.
 We started out on a very bumpy road, at a time where there didn’t seem to be many curbs or signposts in my life.
 Through the ebb and flow of a deeply challenging time, I took to my yoga mat, like a duck takes to water and embraced it’s power and grace, whilst going through a time of profound transformation.
 My initiation into yoga wasn’t an unusual one though, it seems many of us find this path whilst significant life events are unfolding and yoga offers itself as a true friend.
-Very soon my relationship with yoga became a bond connected with love, light and energy, and as I willingly surrendered, I was rewarded with an inner sense of alignment and knowing which has guided how I live my life for many years now.
+Very soon my relationship with yoga became a bond connected with love, light and energy, and as I surrendered, I was rewarded with an inner sense of alignment and knowing which helps guide my life.

 An Evolving Yoga Journey